idriss-crypto/ts-library/readme.md

 IDriss is a decentralized mapping of emails, phone numbers and Twitter usernames to cryptocurrency wallet addresses.

-This library has 3 functions:
+This library has 3 main functions:
 1. Resolving IDriss names
 2. Reverse Resolving IDriss names
 3. Registering IDriss names inside your app